Holay/mtg-pack-generator/README.md

 # Magic the gathering booster pack generator

-This app was made mostly to learn/practice react hooks. it is a mtg booster pack generator meant to be used with Tabletop Simulator.
+This app was made mostly to learn/practice react hooks. it is a mtg booster pack generator meant to be used with Tabletop Simulator. being hosted in heroku https://mtg-pack-generator.herokuapp.com/

 ## things to note: